GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ### Route List

 The Route entities define rules to match client requests.
 Each Route is associated with a Service, and a Service may have multiple Routes associated with it.
 Every request matching a given Route will be proxied to its associated Service.
-[More details](https://docs.konghq.com).

 Check Kong [routes configuration](https://docs.konghq.com/0.14.x/proxy/#routes-and-matching-capabilities) docs for more details.